 Grab a road bike and get out on Jackson’s paved pathways – over 56 miles of them!
 Cruise on below the towering Tetons and stop of lunch along the way.
 Leaving from Mountain Modern, get out of town and head towards Teton Village, where you can follow the Moose-Wilson road into the park for some croon-worthy colors.
 Stop at Jenny Lake for the view before biking back through Moose towards town.
 Check out FriendsOfPathways.org for some great routes and local tips, or download a map and hit the road (er, path).

-Take A Dip In The Pool (& Hot Tub)
+Take A Dip In Our Pools (& Hot Tubs)

-The weather is getting cooler, and after a day spent exploring/hiking/biking, a dip in our heated indoor pool and oversize hot tub is just what the doctor ordered.
+The weather is getting cooler, and after a day spent exploring/hiking/biking, a dip in our heated indoor OR outdoor pool and oversize hot tubs (yes those are both plural!) is just what the doctor ordered.
 Grab some dinner at one of the spots we listed above (or ask the Wise Guides at our front desk for their recommendations) and hit the hay – a perfect fall day in the books!